Krogu11/Dark-Dimensions/memories.md

 - `js/utils/runtime-data-loader.js` is the shared boot layer for game and editor.
 - The loader merges deployed JSON files first, then optional local `dd_custom` overrides, and preserves the existing `window.DD_CUSTOM` contract.
 - `runtime-config.json` remains a full fallback for compatibility.
 Split JSON files override or supply the same sections when present.
+- `assets/data/runtime-config.js` mirrors `runtime-config.json` as `window.DD_RUNTIME_EMBEDDED_DATA` and is loaded before `runtime-data-loader.js`.
+- On `file://`, the runtime loader now falls back to `window.DD_RUNTIME_EMBEDDED_DATA` instead of failing to load JSON via XHR.
+This is the parity fallback for local double-click testing.
+- `index.html` explicitly disables local `dd_custom` overrides with `allowLocalOverrides: false`; editor-only local overrides stay enabled in `editor.html`.
-- `file://` is tolerated for inspection, but not the supported parity path.
-Use `serve-local.ps1` or another local HTTP server for testing that matches GitHub Pages.
+- Use `serve-local.ps1` or another local HTTP server for closest GitHub Pages parity, but `file://` should no longer hard-fail campaign boot when the embedded runtime file is present.

 ## State Architecture
 - Legacy globals remain in place for compatibility: `RUN_STATE`, `BATTLE_STATE`, `SAVE_STATE`.